Sleep and Your 8- to 12-Month-Old

 How Should Babies Sleep?

-Follow these safety precautions with your little one:
+Follow these recommendations for a safe sleep environment for your little one:

-- Watch out for other hazards.
-Avoid items with cords, ties, or ribbons that can wrap around a baby's neck, and objects with any kind of sharp edge or corner.
+- Watch out for other hazards, such as items with cords, ties, or ribbons that can wrap around a baby's neck, and objects with any kind of sharp edge or corner.
 Look around for things that your baby can touch from a seated or standing position in the crib.
 Hanging mobiles, wall hangings, pictures, draperies, and window blind cords could be harmful if they are within a baby's reach.

 How Can I Make Bedtime Easier?

-If your child keeps on crying and calling for you, a few loving words from the bedroom door ("Mommy's right here but it's time for you to go to sleep now") and another quick exit may do the trick.
+If your child keeps on crying and calling for you, a few loving words from the bedroom door ("Mommy's right here, but it's time for you to go to sleep now") and another quick exit may do the trick.
 Try to lengthen the time between these personal appearances until — at long last — your baby is asleep.

 What If My Baby Wakes at Night?

-When your baby wakes up in the night and cries for you, reassure your baby quietly that you're there, but then send the message that he or she needs to go back to sleep.
+When your baby wakes up in the night and cries for you, reassure your baby quietly that you're there.
+Then send the message that they need to go back to sleep.
 Your best bet might be a soothing pat on the back and a quick exit.
 If you are firm and consistent about teaching your baby to go back to sleep without you, this stage should pass pretty quickly.

-When to Call the Doctor
+When Should I Call the Doctor?